dewhurstwill/backstage-101/02-auth/README.md

 ## Next steps

-In the next section, you will learn how to set up Auth in Backstage.
+In the next section, you will learn how to set up the GitHub Integration in Backstage.

 - [Setting up GitHub integration](../03-github/README.md)